Bishop Mike's biography

 Mike trained for ordination at Ridley Hall and Fitzwilliam College, Cambridge.
 He was ordained in 1977 at the age of 28 & was curate of St Mary Magdalene’s Addiscombe until 1980.From 1980 – 1983 he was at St Paul’s Slough & from 1983 to 1992 he was priest in charge, then Rector of St Leonard’s Chesham Bois.
 In 1990 he became Rural Dean of Amersham & was appointed the Archdeacon of Berkshire in 1992.From 1998 to 2003 he was the area Bishop of Buckingham.

-Since 2003 Mike has been the 56th Bishop of Bristol.
-He has held a number of national responsibilities within the Church of England including as a Governor of the Church Commissioners, Chair of the World Mission and Anglican Communion Panel and Vice-Chair of the Mission and Public Affairs Council.
+In 2003 Mike was appointed the 55th Bishop of Bristol.
+He held a number of national responsibilities within the Church of England including as a Governor of the Church Commissioners, Chair of the World Mission and Anglican Communion Panel and Vice-Chair of the Mission and Public Affairs Council.
 In 2009, he became a member of the House of Lords with particular responsibility for healthcare issues.
 He is a sought after speaker and teacher in the UK and internationally.

 Mike is passionate about evangelism & leadership, within & beyond the Church.
 In recent years he has made significant contributions in encouraging leadership development in the Church of Uganda through the Bristol Diocesan Link.